0BAB1/HOLY_CORE_COURSE/tutorial.md

 ### 8.3.b : Verification

-And the tesbench, as usual :
+And the testbench, as usual :

 ```python
 # test_control.py